Covertnija/elasticsearch-integration/README.md

 ### Monolog Integration

-Configure Monolog to use Elasticsearch for logging:
+Configure Monolog to use Elasticsearch for logging with Kibana-compatible timestamps:

 ```yaml
 # config/packages/monolog.yaml